Meet our Guides

 Hopper McDonough dreamed up the idea for SwimVacation in the 1990s, ran his first trip in 2008, and now serves as President of the company.
 Hopper, a former Division I collegiate swimmer, began competing in open water events in 1989, and has racked up several pool and open water course records in his career.
-He recently completed a 1o kilometer swim in Vermont’s Lake Memphremagog, and a 12-mile swim around Charleston, SC in a 2-person relay with his wife Cortney.
-He has been featured in The New York Times, Triathlete Magazine, and in Outside Magazine for his 23-mile swimming adventure through the British Virgin Islands.
-Hopper continues to find new adventures for his guests in Hawaii, the Virgin Islands, in Maine’s lakes, and beyond.
+He has been featured in The New York Times, Triathlete Magazine, and in Outside Magazine for his 23-mile swimming adventure through the British Virgin Islands, which inspired SwimVacation.
+Hopper continues to find new adventures for his guests in Hawaii, the Virgin Islands and beyond.

 Heather Perry has been swimming and diving in the Virgin Islands since 1996.
 She is a SwimVacation guide, photographer and marine naturalist.
 Heather is a former collegiate swimmer and currently competes in open water swimming races in New England.
-She serves as SwimVacation’s go-to guide, photographer, and new location scout.
-She is also a professional freelance photographer specializing in underwater work, and lives in Maine with her husband and son.
+She serves as SwimVacation's go-to guide, photographer, and new location scout.
+She is also a professional freelance photographer specializing in underwater work.
 You can see more of Heather’s work at www.heatherperryphoto.com.

 Will Thomas has been a swim, triathlon, track, and cross-country coach, a teacher, and a marketing account executive, as well as helped launch a retail enterprise in 2003.
 An avid triathlete, he has competed in over 60 multisport events, including Ironman Lake Placid in 2005, and typically places near the top of the field.
 In the off-season, Will enjoys telemark skiing and launching new companies.
 He splits whatever time he has leftover between surfing, cycling, drinking coffee, debating politics, reading the news, and traveling.